 The Evaluation section provides students with a clear "roadmap" for how they can successfully complete the course.
 The Evaluation section is broken down into two subsections - Criteria and Breakdown.

 The Criteria subsection identifies the graded activities that students are required to complete in the course.
 It includes a point or percentage value for each activity type.

-In the Breakdown subsection, provide students with the grading scale for your course (A, B, C, etc.).
-If you have questions about your grading scale, please contact your program department to obtain the grading scale specific to your course.
+In the Breakdown subsection, provide students with the grading scale for your course (A, B, C, etc.). *Note: Standard grading scales are provided below.
+Grading scales differ among courses; please contact your program department to obtain the grading scale specific to your course.
 Also, confirm that your syllabus matches your Canvas course grading scheme.

 In the Course Policies section, articulate additional policies or “ground rules” for you and your students.
 In this section, describe your expectations for student behavior and let students know what they can expect from you.
 Course Policies can address a variety of areas, including:

 Attendance Policies (for courses with live class meetings)

 - Will you penalize absences in the course?